koenraijer/koenraijer.github.io/_posts/2020-02-05-Singer-Summary.md

 ### Counter arguments + objections.
 I have summarized some common objections you might have, and Singer's answer to them.

 Even though, <i>psychologically</i> speaking, we may be less inclined to help someone if they live far away, that is not a valid objection if you accept any principle of impartiality, univeralizability or equality.
-The most widespread contemporary example of such a principe is <a href="https://www.un.org/en/universal-declaration-human-rights/index.html">The Universal Declaration of Human Rights</a>.
+The most widespread contemporary example of such a principe is <a target="_blank" href="https://www.un.org/en/universal-declaration-human-rights/index.html">The Universal Declaration of Human Rights</a>.

 It does not matter, either, whether other people are present who are also able to help.
 Imagine you see a child drowning in a pond in a park full of people, does that excuse you from acting?